sarmadgulzar/beginning-django/README.md

 Great work so far.
 Now, let me briefly explain the files in ```myproject``` folder and ```manage.py``` file.

 ### ```manage.py```
-Just like ```django-admin```, it is a command line tool to do different things like, for example, starting a server we just did above using:
+Just like ```django-admin```, it is a command-line tool to do different things like, for example, starting a server we just did above using:

 ```
 $ python manage.py runserver